 - Immunomodulators: decrease immune activity

 Some studies have suggested that parasites, especially helminths, like hookworm and pig whipworms, can be an effective therapy for Crohn’s disease –the theory is that infection with helminths can restore the body’s autoimmune system to a more balanced state, decreasing the response to stimuli and reducing inflammation in the gut.
-Although hookworm therapy isn’t without risk (risks include rashes, itching, anemia, and diarrhea), recent studies show an overall benefit for conditions like Crohn’s.
+Although hookworm therapy isn’t without risk (including rashes, itching, anemia, and diarrhea), recent studies show an overall benefit for conditions like Crohn’s.

 Fecal Microbiota Transplant (FMT)